-- If the hair stretches and returns then it is BALANCED.
+- If the hair stretches and returns it is BALANCED.

 Although the Wet Stretch Test will provide you more accurate results, you can also go by feel of the hair when checking for porosity.

-- If hair feels stringy, limp, or even sticky; then it will need PROTEIN.
+- If hair feels stringy, limp or even sticky it needs PROTEIN.

-- If the hair feels tough and hard, then it has too much PROTEIN.
+- If the hair feels tough and hard it has too much PROTEIN.

 The Hair Shed Test

 The Hair Shed Test is another useful way to determine hair porosity.
-Simply drop hair that’s been shed because of you combing their hair into a glass of water.
+Simply drop hair that has been shed while combing into a glass of water.

 If the hair floats, it is low porosity.
-If the hair slowly sinks, it has normal porosity, but if it sinks immediately, the hair is high porosity.
+If the hair slowly sinks, it has normal porosity.
+If it sinks immediately, the hair is high porosity.